 The overwhelming public support for the Easter “seals” campaign triggered a nationwide expansion of the organization and a swell of grassroots efforts on behalf of people with disabilities.
 By 1967, the Easter “seal” was so well recognized, the organization formally adopted the name “Easterseals.”

 Today, Easterseals assists more than one million children and adults with disabilities and their families annually through a nationwide network of more than 450 service sites.
 Each center provides top-quality, family-focused and innovative services tailored to meet the specific needs of the particular community it serves.
-Primary Easterseals services include:
+Primary Easterseals of the Birmingham Area services include:

 - Camping and Recreation